-Elective courses in English include: History of the United States of America (6 credits, first semester), Law of Regional Integration (6 credits, first semester), Italian Politics and Society (6 credits, first semester), Indian Ocean: History, Geopolitics and Security (6 credits, second semester), World Politics and Media (6 credits, second semester), International Politics (6 credits, second semester), Sociology of Development (6 credits, second semester).
+Elective courses in English include: History of the United States of America (6 credits, first semester), Law of Regional Integration (6 credits, first semester), Italian Politics and Society (6 credits, first semester), Indian Ocean: History, Geopolitics and Security (6 credits, first semester), World Politics and Media (6 credits, second semester), International Politics (6 credits, second semester), Sociology of Development (6 credits, second semester).

 Non-Italian students may also choose to cover 6 credits with basic and/or intermediate courses in Italian language (taking Italian language courses requires a small additional fee).

 - Regional Integration and Public Policy* (6 credits) or Negotiating and Management Skills in International Organizations (6 credits)

 - Ethics and International Relations (6 credits)

 * exceptionally this course will be held in the second semester for the academic year 18/19.

 First and/or Second Semester